kedacore/keda/spec/triggers/stan.md

 Take note of the service name `stan-nats-ss`, you will use this to populate the `ScaledObject`

+You should also enable the monitoring endpoint of nats-streaming.

 ## Start a Nats Streaming publisher

 See the example [publisher](https://github.com/balchua/gonuts/tree/master/pub) code.